 Please help brighten up our general meetings by providing your suggestions for Speakers or Topics that you would like to see in the future.
 Please provide a brief description of the topic, the Speaker's name, their e-mail address, mailing address or Telephone number (if known).
 Send suggestions to Program Chair.

-General Meeting: "Care and Reading of Old Tombstones”, February 17, 2015, 6pm, Margie Edinger Room, presented by Martha Wallace.
+General Meeting: “Central Park Library's Genealogy and History Collection”, May 19, 2015, Tuesday, 6pm, Margie Edinger Room, presented by Mary Boyle.
 The presentation is free and open to all.
 Light refreshments will be served.
+Flyer

-General Meeting: "Indentured Servants Have Genealogies too ”, March 17, 2015, 6pm, Margie Edinger Room, presented by Pamela Erickson.
+General Meeting: “El Nuevo Mundo” Research (“New World” Hispanic and Latina research), June 16, 2015, Tuesday, 6pm, Margie Edinger Room, presented by Alicia Carrillo.
 The presentation is free and open to all.
 Light refreshments will be served.

 Help SCCHGS Earn Money Through YOUR Shopping